 So how do our dogs ‘see’ the world?
 Let’s look at the basics.

 Although it’s a common belief that dogs only see in black and white or greyscale, it’s not true.
-Dogs do see colour, but they see in a much more limited colour range than we do.
+Dogs do see color, but they see in a much more limited color range than we do.

-Within both our own and our dogs’ eyes there are what are known as receptor cells.
-We have two types of receptor cells; rods that are responsible for detecting dark and light and cones that are responsible for detecting color.
+Within both our own and our dogs’ eyes, there are receptor cells.
+We have two types of receptors; rods responsible for detecting dark and light and cones responsible for detecting color.
 We have three types of cones in normal human eyes, red, green, and blue.

-The central area of the retina in our eyes contain 100% cones compared to our dog’s that contains only 20%.
-It’s estimated that because of this our dogs are five times less receptive to colour than we are.
+The central area of the retina in our eyes contains 100% cones compared to our dog’s that has only 20%.
+It’s estimated that because of this, our dogs are five times less color perception than we are.

 J.Neitz (University of Washington)

-Despite being unable to distinguish between red and green, it doesn’t mean that dogs are unable to see objects in those colours.
-It just means that they can’t tell the difference solely based on colour.
+Despite being unable to distinguish between red and green, it doesn’t mean that dogs cannot see objects in those colors.
+It just means that they can’t tell the difference solely based on color.

-However if you throw a red ball into grass, your dog may still be able to find it.
+However, if you throw a red ball into the grass, your dog may still be able to find it.
 This is because red objects tend to appear darker than green objects.

 Canine night vision

-Although this process blurs the image.
-Lowering our dog’s visual acuity to around 20:80 vision as opposed to our 20:20 vision.
-Combined with our dog’s superior ability to detect motion it means that their vision in low light is far better than our own.
+Although this process blurs the image lowering our dog’s visual acuity to around 20:80 vision as opposed to our 20:20 vision.
+Combined with our dog’s superior ability to detect motion, it means that their vision in dim light is far better than our own.

 Dog’s peripheral vision

-This goes a long way to explain why some dogs find it difficult to catch a treat if it is thrown directly towards them.
-As they have a blind spot down the middle of their face.
+This goes a long way to explain why some dogs find it difficult to catch a treat if thrown directly towards them as they have a blind spot down the middle of their face.